DBENELKAID/find-malicious-files/README.md

 # find-malicious-files
 PowerShell scripts that allow you to scan Windows systems (Windows servers or Windows Client) to find malicious files.

-Description: PowerShell script that scans a drive to find malicious files their hashes are listed in the list below.
+Description: PowerShell script that analyzes a disk or a lecteur to find malveillants, the caches that are listed in the $HashList in the script
 When a suspicious file is found, it will be noted with the hash in a result file "Drive:\SuspiciousFile\NameOfScript[X].txt".
 You can receive the latest malware hashes daily.
 You must register on a cybersecurity solution site, example: AlienVault OTX (SIEM Open source) (https://otx.alienvault.com/).
 Platforme: All drives - Running on locale machine and remote machine (Windows Server and Windows Workstation).